Tucows

-Tucows Inc. is an American-Canadian publicly traded Internet services and telecommunications company headquartered in Toronto, Ontario, Canada, and incorporated in Pennsylvania, United States.
+Tucows Inc. is an American–Canadian, publicly traded Internet services and telecommunications company headquartered in Toronto, Ontario, Canada, and incorporated in Pennsylvania, United States.
 The company is composed of three independent businesses: Tucows Domains, Ting Internet, and Wavelo.

-Originally founded in 1993 as a shareware and freeware software download site, Tucows shuttered its downloads business in 2021.
+Tucows, which stands for "The Ultimate Collection Of Winsock Software", was founded in Flint, Michigan, in 1993 as a shareware and freeware software download site.
+Its original logo was two cow heads, a play on the homophone "two cows".
+The company shuttered its downloads business in 2021.

-In 2012, Tucows launched Ting Mobile, a wireless service provider and used the same brand to launch its fiber Internet provider business Ting Internet in 2015.
-In 2020, Tucows sold its wireless business to Dish Network, while they continued to operate Ting Internet.
+In 2012, Tucows launched Ting Mobile, a wireless service provider, and used the same brand to launch its fiber Internet provider business, Ting Internet, in 2015.
+In 2020, Tucows sold its wireless business to Dish Network while continuing to operate Ting Internet.
 The billing platform Tucows built for Ting Mobile was spun off into an independent OSS/BSS SaaS business, Wavelo.

-The company was formed in Flint, Michigan, United States, in 1993.
-The Tucows logo was two cow heads, a play on the homophone "two cows".

-Origins

-Scott Swedorski, a Flint native, started working as a computer lab manager at Flint's Mott Community College in 1991.
-By late 1992, Swedorski left Mott College to work at the Genesee County Library System as a system administrator for FALCON (Flint Area Library Cooperative Online Network) and saw a need to bring shareware reviews to the public.
-In 1993 he formed TUCOWS (The Ultimate Collection Of Winsock Software) leading all editorial, reviews, HTML programming and scripting.